Habib16051/Python-Practice/README.md

 # Python-Practice
-Everything we need to good at Python
+Everything we need to know about python